2018 Zero Week Alternative Break to Warm Springs, Oregon - The 2018 dates are June 18 to June 23!

 Benefits of participating in an Alternative Break:

-- Engage in meaningful service to impact change related to an issue you care about
+- Engage in meaningful community work to impact change related to an issue you care about

 - Learn about and reflect upon the complexity and interconnectedness of social issues and problems